Kenny-Haworth/Digital-Journal/README.md

 - View memories
   - Select an existing memory and view all parts of the memory, including full resolution photos and videos.
-- Edit memories
-  - Select an existing memory and edit any of its information.
 - Music
   - A tab to add music into the program.
 Play, pause, and shuffle music with simple controls.
 The user may add their own music in and create their own playlists to shuffle.

 # Development Notes

 This is the foremost project I am working on.
 Expect frequent updates until all of the planned features are added in.

-Please excuse the boot splash and project icon.
-This was designed as an anniversary gift to my girlfriend.
-In the final release version I will be sure to change these to make the project more generic.